sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ## Adding user search schema

+> Adding user search schemas is only supported in Flex CLI versions
+> 1.10.0 and above.
+Use yarn to update Flex CLI by running
+> `yarn global upgrade flex-cli` or `npm update -g flex-cli` if you are
+> using npm.

 User profile search schema can be useful, if you have an Integration API application that needs to query different sets of users, depending on some value in the user profile's extended data.
 For instance, if users